-It’s a well-known fact that employee turnover, or attrition, can be highly disruptive to an organization.
+It’s a well-known fact that employee turnover, or attrition, can be highly disruptive to an organization’s employee retention efforts.
 Talent management and HR estimates show that the collective cost (i.e., lost revenue and productivity, sunk hiring and training costs) of losing and replacing a mid-level employee is upwards of 150 percent of their annual salary.

-Traditional wisdom suggests that inadequate compensation and benefits as well as limited career opportunities are top drivers of attrition.
+Traditional wisdom suggests that inadequate compensation and benefits as well as limited employee development opportunities are top drivers of attrition.
 However, we wondered whether there was more to the attrition story.
 Are there other, more intangible factors that have an equally important impact on attrition?
-For example, what if a company’s people and workplace culture were driving good employees away?
+For example, what if a company’s people and company culture were driving good employees away?
 We have seen this to be the case among some of our federal government clients, but is it more widespread?

 Eagle Hill set out to re-examine the factors that drive attrition, by surveying more than 1,700 professionals from across federal, private and non-profit sectors as well as from various job levels within their organizations.